SalomePlatform/shaper/src/FeaturesPlugin/doc/rotationFeature.rst

 Rotation
 ========

-The feature **Rotation** makes rotation of a selected shape.
+**Rotation** feature makes rotation of a selected shape.

-To create Rotation in the active part:
+To create a Rotation in the active part:

 #. select in the Main Menu *Part - > Rotation* item  or
 #. click **Rotation** button in the toolbar